ayomidebajo/sendIT/README.md

 - If you edit the current file you sent and your terminal is still running, just type -c to resend the file, this will replace the old one you sent with the newly modified one!
 - Devs can change the file search levels

+## Support and Appreciation
+If you found this project helpful, you could star my project.
+It goes a long way!